-Director, R&D Cheese, US Refrigerated BU at Kraft Heinz
+Director R&D, US Meal Foundations and Coffee BU at Kraft Heinz

 She has a BS in Food Science from Cornell University.
 Past research includes Listeria characterization and milk spoilage.

 She is active in Girl Scouts as a Troop Leader and Elementary School Organizer.
+She also contributes time at work and in her community toward hunger relief and STEM education.
 Previous leadership includes Kraft Employee Fund Council Member (2005-2007) and IFT Scholarship Jury (2016, 2017).

 Chief Food Scientist, Wegmans Food Markets, Inc.

 Kathleen O'Donnell started her career at Wegmans as a part-time employee in the bakery.
 Following her graduation from Cornell University (B.S., M.S.), she became a member of the quality assurance team at Wegmans Meat Center, focusing on product quality assurance, environmental monitoring programs and product development.
 She developed the first HACCP program for the Wegmans Meat Center.
 Kathleen is now Chief Food Scientist and addresses issues of a regulatory, technical or scientific nature for food and non-food products.

 Director - FSQA & Sanitation, POM Wonderful, LLC